mugenen/always/README.md

+# Nitrix

-# Nitrix - Run a NodeJS process Forever.
-Restart on File changes, crashes and log all streams.
+## Run a NodeJS process Forever.
+Restart on File changes & crashes with piping to stdout or logs (both with --verbose)

 ***